mcb5637/S5Converter/README.md

 ## Atomic:
 - links to a frame (position/transformation in world) and a geometry by index
+- flags: (s5: RenderShadow, override from model.xml?)

 ## Clump:
 - dff files
 - (s5: loaded as model)

+## Matrix:
+- flags: not sure if they get set after reading

 ## Standard Animation:
 - changes verticies of the model via bones